 NORM Kelly (pictured) knew there was tin in that hill; he knew it deep in his heart.
 But he was out prospecting with his uncle, who was the boss, and he said, “No.” So they went fossicking somewhere else.

 Then two men came and found tin by the ton in Norm’s hill.
 They became wealthy men.
 But Norm never quite made it, and now he sits in the White Horse in Charters Towers (Qld) and pours out his soul to anyone who’ll listen.

 “I’d be millionaire today,” he said, “but maybe there’s still a chance.
 I reckon I still know where there’s a reef of gold.”

 – John Larkins.

 IN the early 1970s, writer, John Larkins and photographer, Bruce Howard went on a 40,000km pub crawl around Australia, telling their wives, “Don’t wait up!”
 With Larkins wonderful words, and Howards’ fabulous photos, they chronicled an amazing snap shot of Australian pub culture – many, both people and pubs, which have now gone.
 From that expedition they had published “Australian Pubs”.
-These are excerpts from the now out of print book.
+This in an excerpt from the now out of print book.

 Categories: Queensland hotels